JHRobotics/vmdisp9x/README.md

 Of course, there is alternative for DX8 and DX9 called Swiftshader 2.0

 ## Technical
-`*.drv` = 16bit driver runs in 16-bit protected mode in RING 3 (!) bud with access to I/O instructions
+`*.drv` = 16bit driver runs in 16-bit protected mode in RING 3 (!) but with access to I/O instructions
 `*.vxd` = 32bit driver runs in 32-bit protected mode in RING 0
 `*.dll` = 32bit user library runs in 32-bit protected mode in RING 3